up-n-atom/8311/docs/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

     The 8311 community firmware re-uses the <ins>safe</ins> shell upgrade logic throughout.
 Those who prefer the CLI may continue to use the [shell upgrade] method going forward.

-    Furthermore, the 8311 community firmware includes an up-to-date `dropbear` build, which does not require the use of weak algorithms when using an SSH client, i.e.
+    Furthermore, the 8311 community firmware includes an up-to-date `dropbear`[^5] build, which does not require the use of weak algorithms when using an SSH client, i.e.

     `-oHostKeyAlgorithms=+ssh-rsa -oPubkeyAcceptedKeyTypes=+ssh-rsa`

-    can be removed.
+    can be removed from the command.

 ![WAS-110 firmware](install-8311-community-firmware-on-the-bfw-solutions-was-110/was_110_luci_firmware.webp)